wkillerud/some-sass/docs/src/language-server/getting-started.md

 ### Settings

-The language server requests [settings](../user-guide/settings.md) via `workspace/configuration` on the `somesass` key.
+The language server requests [settings](../user-guide/settings.md) via the [`workspace/configuration` message](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#workspace_configuration), on the `somesass` key.
 All fields are optional.

 ## Configure a client